Austin Jail Release Attorney

 Travis County Jail

 The Travis County Jail in downtown Austin, Texas, is typically where you or your friend/loved one will go after arrest.
+Compared to the Dallas County Jail, the bail procedures and release processes differ, with variations in bail amounts and the percentage of the bond that must be paid.
 The facility is located at 500 W 10th St, Austin, TX 78701, next door to the Blackwell-Thurman Justice Center.
 After a day or two in the downtown jail, an inmate may be transferred to Del Valle to the Travis County Correctional Complex (website here).
 For any inquiries, contact can be made via phone at (512) 854-4180, or you can locate an inmate at their website.

 Technically part of the judiciary, pre-trial services (website here) plays a crucial role.
 This department is tasked with assessing the risk posed by the defendant and providing the judge with a recommendation on whether to release or detain the accused, considering factors such as the severity of the offense and the individual’s prior criminal history.
 They also monitor defendants who are released on bond, ensuring they comply with bond conditions and appear for their scheduled court dates.
 Pre-trial Services can therefore help to balance the needs for public safety, court appearance assurances, and the rights of the accused.